microsoft/DefinitelyTyped-tools/packages/dtslint/README.md

 Lint rules new to dtslint are documented in the [docs](docs) directory.

-# Just looking for type testing tool?
+# Just looking for a type testing tool?

 If you are just looking for a TypeScript type testing tool, use: